This site use cookies

 Pipeline Overview

 Exonate is leveraging our expertise in our revolutionary, mRNA targeted, small molecule compounds.
-Our lead programme, for the treatment of Diabetic Macular Oedema (DMO), has entered Phase I clinical trials and we are actively developing targeted therapies across a range of diseases.
+Our lead programme, for the treatment of Non Proliferative Diabetic Retinopathy (NPDR), has achieved promising results in a Phase Ib/IIa trial, and is now moving into Phase IIb.

 Pipeline illustration 2024